MadibaGroup/2024-zkFBA/K Drafts/zk_fba_noir/README.md

 # ZK-FBA Noir — Zero-Knowledge Proof of Frequent Batch Auction Arithmetic

-A Noir circuit implementation of the same **Frequent Batch Auction (FBA)** proof system as `../zk_fba`, targeting the Barretenberg UltraHonk proof system over the BN254 elliptic curve.
+A Noir circuit implementation of the same **Frequent Batch Auction (FBA)** proof system, targeting the Barretenberg UltraHonk proof system over the BN254 elliptic curve.

 Where the Rust implementation builds every cryptographic layer by hand